Drupalcz/drupalcz/README.md

   * `drush cim -y`
   * Login to new site:
   * `drush uli`

+If you want to have some default content for your development,

+  * add this row to local.settings.php

+      ` $config['content_directory'] = '../content';`

+  * Run commands

+        drush cr
+        drush dcdi
+        drush cr

 * Optional: Migrate data from D6 Drupal.cz
   * Get the database snapshot: https://github.com/Drupalcz/drupalcz_db
   * Import it into new database separarate from D8 version.